 - The Kaltura system has 4 parts (Quick Overview 5min)

 - Media Space: Your media gallery where all of your recordings or uploaded videos live.

 - Personal Capture: A screen recording app that you can use on any computer you own (Mac and PC).

 - Lecture Capture: A screen recording app already installed on every classroom computer.

 - KMS GO: A screen recording app that you can use on your Mobile Device (Android and iOS).

-- Examples of screen recordings
+- What can you capture and examples of screen recordings

 - Your computer screen – Anything you can show on your computer

 - Your webcam